maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

+## Create project

-Click on the "No projects" item, than enter "kabanero node" in the runtime selection sub window:
+`Click` on the "No projects" item, than enter "kabanero node" in the runtime selection sub window:

 ![image-20200409162024106](Modul-1.assets/image-20200409162024106.png)